Skip links

 Novus logo

-It has a direct effect on reducing reoffending, cutting the number of crimes committed in our communities.
+Employment has a direct impact on reducing reoffending, cutting the amount of crime committed in our communities.

 Novus’s role in prison rehabilitation programmes

-With the average cost of recruiting and training a new employee estimated at £3,000, we can help to create a recruitment pipeline that benefits everyone – employers, offenders and the community.
+The average cost of recruiting 6 new hires is £3,000.
+By working with partner employers, we’re creating a recruitment pipeline that benefits everyone – employers, ex-offenders, and the community.

-We can even train offenders in the specific skills needed by an employer, and this is already happening in industries from catering and hospitality to construction.
+We also offer vocational training programmes to equip offenders with the specific skills needed by an employer, and this is already happening in industries from catering and hospitality to construction.

 • 86% of employers record positive experiences with ex-offenders